shomade/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

 //5 prints the sign of a number
 //6 computes the absolute value of an integer
 //7 prints last digit of a number
+//8 function that prints every minute of the day of Jack Bauer.